Latest articles

 How on earth did it come to this, a state enshrined in a word he would never know, wouldn’t even come to him on his walks to and from the Cribbwr Seam’s defiant face?
 ‘Enshrined’ wouldn’t either, though she’d seen his finger with its arc of black dust glide at random across…

-Poet of the Month / Essay: Nigel Jarrett
+Poet of the Month Essay, March / Nigel Jarrett

 Our Poet of the Month for March is Nigel Jarrett.
 Here, Jarrett discusses his approach to the creative process.
 It’s often easier to define what poetry is by adducing examples of what it isn’t, or what one believes it isn’t.
 According to Oxbridge MAs who taught the critic Hugh Kenner when he was a schoolboy…